Feudal Graph Reinforcement Learning: Feudal Graph Reinforcement Learning

-The hierarchy can be built by clustering nodes of the graph $\mathcal{G}_1$ at the lowest level~(with node possibly belonging to more than one cluster) and assigning each group to a sub-manager.
-The same clustering process can be repeated to obtain a single manager at the top of the hierarchy~(see Figure~\ref{cluster} for reference).
-The clustering can be performed in several ways, e.g., by clustering nodes according to physical proximity or functionality~(e.g., by clustering actuators belonging to a certain subcomponent).
-We indicate with $\mathcal{G}_{l_h}$ the pooled graph representation at the $l_h$-th level of the hierarchy.
+The hierarchical graph $\hiergraph$ can be built by clustering nodes of the base graph $\mathcal{G}_1$~(with nodes possibly belonging to more than one cluster) and assigning each group to a sub-manager.
+The same clustering process can be repeated to obtain a single manager at the top of the hierarchy; see \autoref{fig:full_architecture}~(left) and \autoref{fig:cluster} for reference.
+We remark that our study focuses on composable control problems in structured environments, i.e., where agents can be decomposed into interconnected functional units.
+In this setting, the base graph and, possibly, the hierarchy can be easily inferred.
+Indeed, clustering can be performed in several ways, e.g., by grouping nodes according to physical proximity or functionality~(e.g., by aggregating actuators belonging to a certain subcomponent).
+Nevertheless, when heuristics do not allow for extracting the hierarchy, graph pooling~\citep{grattarola2022understanding,bianchi2024expressive} provides a set of robust and well-understood operators for constructing the hierarchical graph.
+We indicate with $\mathcal{G}_{l_h}$ the pooled graph representation at the $l_h$-th level of the hierarchy and remark that the state of each node is hidden from entities at lower levels.
+The number of hierarchy levels is a hyperparameter that depends on the problem at hand.